-A surgically implanted prosthesis provided as part of an episode of hospital treatment or hospital substitute treatment, is covered on all St.LukesHealth hospital products, providing the service attracts a Medicare benefit and the prosthesis has been approved for the payment of private health fund benefits by the Department of Health and Ageing.
+A surgically implanted prosthesis provided as part of an episode of hospital treatment or hospital substitute treatment, is covered on all St.LukesHealth hospital products, providing the service attracts a Medicare benefit and the prosthesis has been approved for the payment of private health fund benefits by the Department of Health.

 What is a surgically implanted prosthesis?